Braces & Orthodontics in Berkeley, CA

 - Sleep apnea and snoring

-- Ceramic: Similar to traditional braces, but with a more natural look due to the transparent ceramic material.
+Ceramic Braces: Similar to traditional braces, ceramic braces have a more natural look due to the transparent nature of the material.

-- Forsus Appliances: For difficult overbites.
-An appliance is placed inside the cheek and then attached to the braces.
+Forsus Appliances: For difficult overbites, Forsus appliances are placed inside the cheek and then attached to the braces.
+These appliances increase the effectiveness of your orthodontic treatment and help prevent the need for jaw surgery.

-- Self Ligating: Similar to comprehensive braces, except they do not utilize elastomeric rings or ligature wires.
+Self-Ligating Braces: Similar to comprehensive braces, self-ligating braces do not utilize elastomeric rings or ligature wires.

-If you’re trying to decide which set of braces are right for you, Dr. Dailley can assess your bite and help determine the best choice.
+If you’re trying to decide which set of braces is right for you, Dr. Dailley can assess your bite and help determine the best choice.
+Your initial consultation is the best time to ask any questions you may have, so make sure to schedule a consultation with Dr. Dailley.

 Braces for Adults

-Did you know, 25 percent of people that wear braces are adults?
-Thanks to advancements in dentistry, more and more adults are able to correct alignment issues that were not addressed in childhood.
+A large portion of people who wear braces are adults.
+Thanks to advancements in dental technology, more adults can correct alignment issues that were not addressed in childhood.

-If you are an adult who is considering braces, you may face some challenges:
+If you are an adult who is considering braces, you may face some challenges if any of the following situations applies to you:

-- Extractions: Previous tooth extraction sites may need to be treated with a routine procedure to add prosthetic bone where an empty pocket may be present.
+Previous Extractions: Previous tooth extraction sites may need to be treated with a routine procedure to add bone mass where an empty pocket may be present.

 Caring for Your Braces

-In addition to regular brushing and flossing, caring for braces requires some additional care to clean in and around the appliance.
-Here are a few extra tips to keep in mind:
+In addition to regular brushing, flossing, and biannual cleanings, caring for braces requires some additional cleaning and maintenance.
+Here are a few extra guidelines to keep in mind:

 - Use a floss threader to thoroughly clean under the wires and into the spaces between the teeth.

-- Interdental cleaners and an oral irrigation system helps remove a majority of food bacteria and build-up .
+- Interdental cleaners and oral irrigation systems can help remove a majority of food bacteria and build-up.

-- Fluoride is even more necessary with braces.to prevent white spots and cavities.
+- When wearing braces, fluoride is more necessary Than ever to prevent white spots and cavities.

-- If you play sports, make sure to wear a mouthguard to protect your upper and lower teeth arches.
+- If you play sports, make sure to wear a mouthguard to protect your teeth and jaw.

 How much do braces cost?